 Since 1993, area residents have been turning to the Marshfield Area Community Foundation to make their philanthropic giving as effective as possible.
 We are a public charity serving thousands of people who share a common concern—improving the quality of life in Marshfield and surrounding communities.
 Please see the About Us pages for more information.

-This year we are celebrating our 20th Anniversary.
+Last year we are celebrated our 20th Anniversary.

 Many non-profits exist in Marshfield to help make sure people have food and shelter.
 But some people are falling